haloguysm1th/Bind-Rotation-Generator/README.md

 - Open the [link](https://paced.github.io/bind-rotation-generator/) in your browser or clone the repository to your drive.
 - Paste in your long string/text and choose a key.
+- *You must apply two alias names in the input boxes.
+This will allow you to create multiple bind rotations provided you bind different keys.
+The aliases should not contain any special characters or whitespace.*
 - Click "Generate".
 - Copy paste the output to either your autoexec.cfg, or create a new file, e.g.: binds.cfg, and put "exec binds.cfg" in your autoexec.
 - In game you can press that button to use the rotation.